-This meeting is being organised in partnership with the Global Health Group at the University of California, San Francisco (UCSF) and Gilead Sciences.
-The Honourable Richard Kamwi, former Minister of Health and Social Services of Namibia, will chair the meeting, along with Sir Richard Feachem, Director of the Global Health Group at UCSF.
+This meeting was organised in partnership with the Global Health Group at the University of California, San Francisco (UCSF) and Gilead Sciences.
+The Honourable Richard Kamwi, former Minister of Health and Social Services of Namibia, chaired the meeting, along with Sir Richard Feachem, Director of the Global Health Group at UCSF.

 Meeting objectives and overview